Pangs

 "Pangs" is the eighth episode of season 4 of the television show Buffy the Vampire Slayer.
-It was written by Jane Espenson, directed by Michael Lange, and first broadcast on November 23, 1999.
+It was written by Jane Espenson, directed by Michael Lange, and first broadcast on November 23, 1999 on The WB.

 On Thanksgiving, Buffy encounters the restless and vengeful spirit of a member of a fictionalized portrayal of the aboriginal Chumash tribe, who, in the show's setting, were wiped out by white settlers.
 During a tense confrontation, the Slayer fights a losing battle against her formidable foe - but a mysterious protector watches over her from the shadows.

 Buffy scholar Rhonda V. Wilcox has written, "It is unquestionably one of the most controversial episodes of Buffy.
 It is also one of Buffy creator Joss Whedon's declared favorites."

 Plot

 Buffy, patrolling, finds a vampire, engages, and then slays him, while Angel watches her from behind some bushes.
 The college's Dean Guerrero orates for the groundbreaking ceremony for the new Anthropology building, and Xander is one of the construction workers.
 Xander begins to dig, but the ground suddenly caves out under him, and he drops into an old abandoned building, which is soon discovered to be a long-lost Mission, buried underground in an earthquake centuries ago.

-Buffy, upset that her mother is going to be out of town for Thanksgiving, decides to cook her own Thanksgiving dinner and invite all her friends.
+Buffy, upset that her mother is going to be out of town for Thanksgiving, decides to cook her own Thanksgiving dinner at Giles' apartment and invite all her friends.
 Anya arrives at Xander's house to find him incredibly sick, and right away starts taking care of him.

 A green haze comes up from the old Mission and goes to the Cultural Center where some weapons are being kept.
 After the haze comes in contact with a knife, it turns into a large Native American man and kills the curator.
 Buffy and Willow later secretly investigate the murder, and wonder why the curator's body is missing an ear.
 They discover that a Chumash knife is missing.

 After Giles agrees to look up information on the Chumash people, and Buffy leaves, Angel appears from Giles's back room, having come to Sunnydale because his friend had a vision of Buffy in danger.
 Willow goes to get coffee and runs into Angel.
 He tells her he is just looking out for Buffy because she might be in trouble.
 Buffy attempts to find a reverend in a church for information on the Chumash, but finds him having been hanged by the Native American man, Hus, who attacks her before fleeing.
 When Willow researches the Chumash, she discovers that they were imprisoned into slavery and forced labor for various supposed misdeeds, and that they attacked their accusers by severing their ears in retaliation.
 Buffy realizes that Hus is recreating the wrongs done to his people in vengeance.
 After overhearing the conversation from the bushes, Hus returns to the Mission where he resurrects his warriors.